Plain-tailed wren

 The plain-tailed wren (Pheugopedius euophrys) is a species of songbird in the family Troglodytidae.
 It has a mostly rufous body with a gray, black, and white striped head.
 It is found in the Andes of southern Colombia, Ecuador, and northern Peru.
 Its natural habitat is subtropical or tropical moist montane forests.
 Plain-tailed wrens are so-called bamboo specialists and live almost exclusively in chusquea bamboo thickets.
 Like other wrens, its diet consists mainly of insects with some seeds and berries.

 Taxonomy

 The plain-tailed wren belongs to the order Passeriformes and the family Troglodytidae.
-Although there are subtle differences in appearance between birds from the east and west slopes of the Andes, the two are not considered separate subspecies.
+Three subspecies are recognised: